BRUTAL 3D Ceiling Tiles - How Many Different Ways Can they be Arranged?

 Here is a customer kitchen remodel in progress.
 The entire installation only took a few hours, which included the installation of lighting.
 Wow!

 So, there you have it.
-Thirteen unique installations with 6 designs!
+Fourteen unique installations with 6 designs!
 Who knew that there was so much more that can be done to beautify a drop ceiling grid!

 The options also allow you to designate different spaces with different designs.
 No reason to use the same design throughout your installation.
 You have 12 options to choose from!
 You are already buying our designs for their unique look, so take it to the max.
 These are just the obvious ones, so you can get creative with your own designs!